 (This article is part of an ongoing series on extraction techniques.
-Join us at Extraxx Expo in Los Angeles, January 24-26, for tips and traps on extraction, new techniques, how to increase yields, and lessons from the experts.
-Register via this LINK.)
+Join us at Monthly meetings in Los Angeles for tips and traps on extraction, new techniques, how to increase yields, and lessons from the experts!
+Check out our schedule!)

 Hydrocarbon extractions are a risky business.
 On the small scale, you will have anywhere up to 12 pounds of butane in-line to your extractor at any given time.
 That has a significant explosion potential – the endless news stories of people blowing up houses describe it well enough.